jlacar/aoc2015/README-Day12.md

 There were three key insights that led to a successful refactoring of the logic to use a common function.

-First, I added a function parameter to the `deepSumOf` function.
+First, I added the `skip` function parameter to the `deepSumOf` function.
+This expected a predicate that would be used to check if the current element being processed should be skipped or not.
+Settign the default to `{ false }` made call in Part 1 simpler.

 Second, I realized that it's better to declare the `element` parameter to `deepSumOf()` as a `JsonElement` instead of a `JsonObject`.
-By using the superclass type, I could let the automatic type casting in the `when` expression simplify the dispatching to the correct logic branch for further processing of the element.
+By using the superclass type, I could let the  [automatic type casting](https://kotlinlang.org/docs/typecasts.html) in the `when` expression simplify the dispatching to the correct logic branch for further processing of the element.

 Third, I realized that the new `skip` parameter could be assigned a default value that was essentially a "noSkip" option so that the call the `deepSumOf()` in part 1 could be cleaner.